joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/11/realestate/holiday-tipping-homeowners.html?searchResultPosition=3

 **Video Shows Tornado Destruction at Amazon Warehouse in Illinois**\
-`Aerial footage by a local news outlet shows damage caused by severe weather to an Amazon warehouse in Edwardsville, Ill.
+`Aerial footage by a local news outlet showing damage caused by severe weather to an Amazon warehouse in Edwardsville, Ill.
 Officials said there were “confirmed fatalities” after a roof collapsed at the warehouse.`\
 https://nytimes.com/video/us/100000008116634/video-edwardsville-amazon-damage.html?searchResultPosition=4

 **Pandemic Labor Shortages Have Helped Workers Before.
 Will They Again?**\